peersuasive/luce/README.rst

 ``LUCE`` is still very young just but is growing fast -- at least as fast as our needs for it.
-Most of the basic widgets are aleady there and it's already possible to build some simple applications with it.
+Most of the basic widgets are aleady there and it's already possible to build full applications with it.
-Performances are there too, even if there's no optimisation at all yet.
+Performances are there too, even if there isn't any optimisation done yet.

-Important missing widgets (like \*Buttons) will be added shortly and lua wrapping classes are on their way.

 Next big steps are:

+* implementating a high level API (porcelaine) to simplify the process of creating new applications and reduce the number of required calls and methods to the native (JUCE) API

+* more low level binding, like box2d, to be able to create our own fancy widgets

-* message broadcasting between C++/Lua
+* an equivalent to JUCE's message broadcasting, between C++/Lua but also between any components (gadokai? pure ømq?)

-* a var/Value equivalent usable within lua, even out of any Juce context (that's the still-to-be-announced gadokai's job)
+* a var/Value equivalent usable within lua, even out of any JUCE context (gadokai? ømq?)

 * some minor tasks like overriding LookAndFeel lua side

+* optimisation, if required (there's a looooot of room for optimisation, no worry at all on this side)

 API documentation will come later as Juce's one is still fully relevant.